Publish content to your screens directly from Microsoft Teams

 Your digital screens are like a chalkboard that can be washed off and re-written any time you like.
 So make sure you make the most of them!

-If you need help getting started with your digital signage campaigns, then start our free trial today at https://signage.screen.cloud.
+If you need help getting started with your digital signage campaigns, then start a free trial with ScreenCloud today

 Connect your first screen today with our 14-day free trial